BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 Should the decision to react to A have been made earlier, the opportunity to score those points may not have been there.

-So the next time someone asks you if “do you want x?”, and you’re not sure, ask them “how soon do I need to decide?”
+So the next time someone asks you “do you want x?”, and you’re not sure, ask them “how soon do I need to decide?”

 ***